Your Comprehensive Guide to Getting Married in Missouri

 Officiating a wedding in Missouri is both an honor and a responsibility.
 Here's a step-by-step guide to help you officiate a wedding in the Show-Me State:

-4. Complete and sign the marriage license: After the ceremony, ensure that both witnesses and the couple have signed the marriage license.
-Then, complete your section of the license, including your title as "minister" and the ordaining body as "Universal Life Church Ministries" (or American Marriage Ministries).
+5. Complete and sign the marriage license: After the ceremony, ensure that both witnesses and the couple have signed the marriage license.
+Then, complete your section of the license, including your title as "minister" and the ordaining body as "The Provenance Center."

 How to Fill Out a Marriage License in Missouri